Venison backstrap is a premium cut of meat, so it should be treated carefully when cooking.

 Deer Backstrap Cooking Times in Oven

-As I mentioned above, the general rule of thumb for backstraps is 15-20 minutes per pound.
+As I mentioned above, the general rule of thumb for backstraps is 15-20 minutes per pound in an oven set to 400F

 Time per pound

-- Rare: This is the least amount of cooking time on a backstrap.
+• Rare: This is the least amount of cooking time on a backstrap.
 The interior temperature will reach 125F, and there will be a deep red color in the center.
 The time for a rare cook on a venison backstrap is between 14-17 minutes per pound.
-This will fall on the lower side if you are searing the meat.
+When searing, reduce the time to 8-10 minutes.

-- Medium Rare: If you are choosing one of the most popular cooks for your backstrap, it will take 18-20 minutes per pound.
+• Medium Rare: If you are choosing one of the most popular cooks for your backstrap, it will take 18-20 minutes per pound.
 The interior temperature will reach 130-135F.
+Seared backstrap will take 12-15 minutes.

 Searing